SachiraChin/bitsnorbytes/src/content/2020/08/gatsby-site-with-azure-application-insights.md

     src/services/AppInsights.js:20:8
 ```

 Now, I thought as for `XMLHttpRequest`, there would be a package to import for `XDomainRequest` as well.
-It turned out that it actually does not have a package for that.
-It turns out that there is no package for that.
+It turned out that there is no package for `XDomainRequest`.
 That left me no option but to check out the code within `applicationinsights-web` for a possible solution.
 That's when I actually noticed the code which it threw the error in the first place,

 [ApplicationInsights-JS/channels/applicationinsights-channel-js/src/Sender.ts](https://github.com/microsoft/ApplicationInsights-JS/blob/430caa1f9e525339e4614d61992fec0e305fcaa9/channels/applicationinsights-channel-js/src/Sender.ts#L230)